FreeRTOS/FreeRTOS-Kernel/README.md

 )
 ```

-In case you installed freeRTOS-Kernel as a submodule, you will have to add it as a subdirectory:
+In case you installed FreeRTOS-Kernel as a submodule, you will have to add it as a subdirectory:

 ```cmake
 add_subdirectory(${FREERTOS_PATH})